 The United States Food and Drug Administration (FDA) was established in 1931.
 In the 1970s the United States Congress perceived a specific need to regulate medical devices in order to “assure reasonable safety and efficacy.”

 The Editor was, at that time, a representative of organized neurosurgery in the drug and device area and a subsequent chairman of a FDA Advisory Panel on Neurologic Devices.
 The desire for device regulation at the time was reasonable but the perceived justification for the need for legislation was irrational.
-The perceived need was based on the high failure rate of implanted cardiac pacemakers.
-As it happens the risks were indeed high but were much higher than not having such a device to prolong life.
+The perceived need was based on the high failure rate of implanted cardiac pacemakers at that time.
+As it happens the risks were indeed high but were significantly higher than not having such a device to prolong life by patients requiring such.
 In fact the U.S. pacemakers were the best in the world at that time.

 In addition to the classes seven categories were created to determine the degree of FDA scrutiny required:

-As with many things in government the Enabling Legislation differed significantly from the Rules and Regulation published in the Federal Register and this differed significantly from subsequent enforcement.
+As with many things in government the Enabling Legislation differed significantly from the Rules and Regulation subsequently published in the Federal Register and this differed significantly from subsequent enforcement of the legislation.
 In fact the Rogers legislation was specific in pointing out that the law was not intended to insinuate government into the practice of medicine.
 This did not turn out to be the case.
-Complaints by the Rogers staff (who wrote the law) to the FDA gained the retort “that you alone do not reflect the wishes of the entire U.S. Congress.”
+Complaints by the Rogers staff (who wrote the law) to the FDA were rejected with the retort “that you alone do not reflect the wishes of the entire U.S. Congress.”

 On December 13, 1984 FDA Medical Device Reporting (MDR) regulations were expanded to include two additional categories:

 On June 16, 1992 then President Bush signed into law the Medical Device Amendments of 1992.
-Although since 1984 the medical device industry was required to report to the FDA all device-related deaths, serious injuries, and certain device malfunctions there was a concern that there was widespread underreporting.
+Although since 1984 the medical device industry was required to report to the FDA all device-related deaths, serious injuries, and certain device malfunctions there was a concern that widespread under reporting of these events was occurring.
 This law was intended to address these shortcomings in reporting.
-The concerns regarding such reporting have only been heightened by a number of studies including the report released in August, 2004 by HealthGrades (a healthcare quality company) that indicated in the years 2000, 2001, and 2002 there were 195,000 patient hospital deaths (each year) due to potentially preventable in-hospital medical errors.
+The concerns regarding such reporting have only been heightened by a number of subsequent studies which documented continuing patient hospital deaths occurring due to potentially preventable in-hospital medical errors.

 Where Are We At Now?